 6.6 Notwithstanding anything to the contrary in this Agreement, You may permit subcontractors working on Your main business location to use the Service on Your behalf.
 Subcontractors may not use the Service from any other location.
 You are responsible for the acts and omissions of such subcontractors under this Agreement and applicable laws as Your own acts and omissions.

 6.7 Penalties.
-If Quixel in its sole discretion deem that You are misusing Your license, it may shut down Your licensce and access to the Service effective immediately and terminate the Agreement.
+If Quixel in its sole discretion deem that You are misusing Your license, it may shut down Your license and access to the Service effective immediately and terminate the Agreement.
 Any prohibited use of the Service, including and beyond the allowed limits, will result in termination of this Agreement and the License and an obligation for You to compensate Quixel for any and all losses and damages herewith.
 Quixel reserves the right to keep copies of all Customers’ Customer Assets created for the purposes of verifying that such Customer Assets are not used for commercial use beyond allowed limits etc.

 7. REPRESENTATION.
 You represent and warrant that you own the Original Content you create or otherwise have all licenses, rights, consents, and permissions necessary for the inclusion of Original Content within the Service and use of materials in the manner contemplated by Quixel and this Agreement.

 8. FEES AND POINTS.
 The Service is offered as a subscription based service.
 You can subscribe to the Service on an annual or monthly basis.
 The Fees for the Service are stated in the Service, on the Pricing page.
 Payment of the Fees provides You with Points.
-Points isPoints are the Megascans currency which can be used to purchase Megascans Assets available in the Megascans Library and develop Customer Assets for use in Your Product.
+Points are the Megascans currency which can be used to purchase Megascans Assets available in the Megascans Library and develop Customer Assets for use in Your Product.
 You may also at any time purchase additional Points to be used in the Service.
 The Point fee for Megascans Assets are stated in the Service.
 Purchased Points are non-refundable unless specifically stated otherwise in this Agreement.
 When you open an account you authorize Quixel or its partners to charge your credit card, or use other forms of payment methods accepted by Quixel, for the Fees in accordance with the payment terms (as may be amended by Quixel or its partners from time to time).
 You are responsible for reviewing the EULA or the Service for any changes in the Fees, Points cost or payment terms etc. If a change is unacceptable to you, you may, as your sole and exclusive remedy, terminate and close your Account as described in the termination section below.
 You are responsible for paying all applicable taxes (including those taxes and tariffs etc. Quixel or its partners are not required to collect) and for all hardware, software, Internet service costs and other costs you incur to access the Service.
 Quixel and its partners reserve the right to change the Fees, the Point costs, the payment terms, any availability of the Quixel and its services etc. at any time without notice; provided, however, such changes will not affect the Fees paid or Points used and payment terms for any products and services already purchased and paid for in full.

 ALL FEES ARE PAYABLE IN ADVANCE AND ARE NOT REFUNDABLE IN WHOLE OR IN PART, UNLESS STATED OTHERWISE BY QUIXEL IN WRITING.